DIG to Heal: Scaling General-purpose Agent Collaboration via Explainable Dynamic Decision Paths: Method: Dynamic Interaction Graph (DIG)

-\begin{theorem}[Topological Inference Reduction] Fix a class $\mathcal{C}$ of cooperative multi-agent systems whose observable semantics are defined by asynchronous activations and event passing as in Section~\ref{sec:problem_formulation}.
-Let $\mathcal{T}$ be the space of observable execution traces and let $\Psi:\mathcal{T}\to\{G(t)\}_{t\in\mathbb{Z}}$ be the DIG construction operator.
+\begin{theorem}[Topological Inference Reduction] Fix a class $\mathcal{C}$ of cooperative multi-agent systems whose observable semantics are defined by asynchronous activations and event passing, as in Sec.~\ref{sec:problem_formulation}.
+Let $\mathbb{T}$ be the space of observable execution traces, with $\mathcal{T}\in\mathbb{T}$ denoting one trace, and let $\Psi:\mathbb{T}\to\{G(t)\}_{t\in\mathbb{Z}}$ be the DIG construction operator.